 How should I use Ciprofloxacin Actavis?

-- Ciprofloxacin Actavis comes with an extra patient information sheet called a Medication Guide.
+- Ciprofloxacin Actavis suspension comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
-Read it again each time you get Ciprofloxacin Actavis refilled.
+Read it again each time you get Ciprofloxacin Actavis suspension refilled.

-- Drinking extra fluids while you are taking Ciprofloxacin Actavis are recommended.
+- Drinking extra fluids while you are taking Ciprofloxacin Actavis suspension is recommended.
 Check with your doctor for instructions.

-- If you also take any products containing magnesium, aluminum, calcium, iron, or zinc (eg, antacids, quinapril, vitamins/minerals); didanosine; sucralfate; or bismuth subsalicylate, do not take them within 6 hours before or 2 hours after taking Ciprofloxacin Actavis.
+- If you also take any products containing magnesium, aluminum, calcium, iron, or zinc (eg, antacids, quinapril, vitamins/minerals); didanosine; sucralfate; or bismuth subsalicylate, do not take them within 6 hours before or 2 hours after taking Ciprofloxacin Actavis suspension.
 Check with your doctor if you have questions.

-- If you also take sevelamer, do not take it within 4 hours before or after taking Ciprofloxacin Actavis.
+- If you also take sevelamer, do not take it within 4 hours before or after taking Ciprofloxacin Actavis suspension.
 Check with your doctor if you have questions.

-- If you miss a dose of Ciprofloxacin Actavis, take it as soon as possible if you remember on the same day.
-If you do not remember until the next day, skip the missed dose and go back to your regular dosing schedule.
-Do not take 2 doses on the same day.
+- Do not miss any doses.
+If you miss a dose of Ciprofloxacin Actavis suspension, take it as soon as possible.
+If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+Do not take 2 doses at once.

-Ask your health care provider any questions you may have about how to use Ciprofloxacin Actavis.
+Ask your health care provider any questions you may have about how to use Ciprofloxacin Actavis suspension.